lergor/JAVA_II/torrent/Readme.md

 ### How to run

-In order to run this app, follow this steps:
+In order to run this app, follow these steps:

 * clone this repository
 * checkout on branch *torrent*